CrayLabs/SmartSim-Scaling/PERFORMANCE.md

 ## Throughput Colocated

-The following are colocated deployement scaling results from the cpp-throughput.
+The following are colocated deployment scaling results from the cpp-throughput.

 #### Throughput Colo Run Configuration File